 What Are Contingencies?

-- Financing Contingency: Unless the buyer is paying cash for a home, the financing contingency will insure that if the buyer gets turned down for any reason, they will be released from the contract.
+- Financing Contingency: Unless the buyer is paying cash for a home, the financing contingency will insure that if the buyer’s loan gets turned down for any reason, they will be released from the contract.
+The contingency will specify a date by which the buyer needs to secure a mortgage.

 - Home to Sell Contingency: If a buyer still has to settle or sell their previous home, they can write in a home-to-sell contingency, or home-to-settle contingency.
+If their home doesn’t sell by the specified date, they can void the contract without penalty.
 In a competitive buyers’ market, it is not to the buyer’s advantage to have a home to sell.
 In a market with high inventory and fewer buyers, it is more feasible.

-- Home Inspection Contingency: It is always the buyers right and choice to have a home inspection, and it’s highly recommended.
+- Home Inspection Contingency: It is always the buyers right and choice to have a home inspection, and we highly recommend it.
 If they discover a major flaw in the home that they just can’t live with, they can void the contract.
-If they find issues that fall under paragraph 21 of the MAR contract, the seller must fix them. (more on paragraph 21 later)
+Getting the home inspection done as soon as possible leaves time for negotiation and repairs, if necessary.
+If the seller elects not to do repairs or remediation, if issues are found, the buyer has the right to void the contract without losing their deposit.

-- Other Inspection Contingencies: Septic, well, termite or pest inspection, radon, lead paint, and various other inspections can be done, depending on the type of home.
+- Other Inspection Contingencies: Septic, well, termite or pest inspection, radon, lead paint, chimney, and various other inspections can be done, depending on the type of home, the requirements of the mortgage, or the desires of the buyer.